ReadWithAudrey/readwithaudrey/src/markdown/terms.md

 ## Prohibited use

-4. You may not use the Website for any of the following purposes:
-    a. in any way which causes, or may cause, damage to the Website or interferes with any other person's use or enjoyment of the Website;
-    b. in any way which is harmful, unlawful, illegal, abusive, harassing, threatening or otherwise objectionable or in breach of any applicable law, regulation, governmental order;
-    c. making, transmitting or storing electronic copies of Content protected by copyright without the permission of the owner.
+4. You may not use the Website for any of the following purposes: (a) in any way which causes, or may cause, damage to the Website or interferes with any other person's use or enjoyment of the Website; (b) in any way which is harmful, unlawful, illegal, abusive, harassing, threatening or otherwise objectionable or in breach of any applicable law, regulation, governmental order; or (c) making, transmitting or storing electronic copies of Content protected by copyright without the permission of the owner.

 ## Registration